What is Zoning?

 What does Zoning By-law do?

-ReThink Zoning implements The London Plan.
+The new zoning by-law must conform to The London Plan.
 Where can I learn more about The London Plan?

 The London Plan is the city’s new Official Plan, which outlines a vision for what London will look like in the future.
 The new zoning by-law is will help us achieve that vision.
 The London Plan was approved by Council and the Ministry in 2016 following engagement with thousands of Londoners.